-Based on the lesser of the two, the amount of the payment for Loss of Tangible Personal Property = \$ 1,000
+Based on the lesser of the two on previous page, the amount of the payment for Loss of Tangible Personal Property = \$1,000

 Note: You are also entitled to all reasonable costs incurred in attempting to sell the document shredder (e.g. advertisement).